ChevanR/Project5-6/Deliverables P56/Testplan.md

 3. Test the switch manually and through gestures.

 #### Results
-✅ Switching between first and third-person views worked smoothly.
-Gestures successfully triggered the view switch with minimal delay.
+✅ Switching between first and third-person views functioned as expected.
+Gestures successfully triggered the view switch with minimal observable latency.

 ---